amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Routing and Navigation

 It's time to activate the routing.
-When we click on the `active` button we want to show only the ones that are active.
+When we click on the `active` button, we want to show only the ones that are active.
 Similarly, we want to filter by `completed`.
 Additionally, we want to the filters to change the route `/active` or `/completed` URLs.

 In `AppModule`, we need to add the `router` library and define the routes as follows: